Walking Tracks in Lamington National Park

 Rainforest Circuit

-For a quick introduction to the ‘typical’ warm subtropical rainforest of Lamington, follow the Border Track for 500m from the Binna Burra trailhead, then branch right on to the Rainforest circuit.
-Wander under the thick, green canopy and listen for the distinctive calls of bowerbirds and catbirds.
-These are members of the oldest lineage of songbirds.
+For a quick introduction to the warm subtropical rainforest of Lamington, start at the Binna Burra trailhead and follow the Border Track for 500m.
+Then, turn right onto the Rainforest Circuit.
+Wander beneath the thick, green canopy and enjoy the calls of bowerbirds and catbirds.
+These birds belong to one of the oldest lineages of songbirds.

 Tullawallal Circuit